tchoo-oracle/jms-livelabs-staging-developer/java-management/sandbox-labs/install-management-agent-script/install-management-agent-script.md

      </copy>
      ```

-## Task 3: Verify detection of Java applications and runtimes
+## Task 3: Verify detection of Java Runtimes and applications

 Now that the Management Agent has been set up in your compute instance, it will be able to detect the Java applications that have been executed in the compute instance.
 This can be observed in the Oracle Cloud Console.